This no-boil mac and cheese recipe is extra-cheesy and super creamy, made with Velveeta, shredded cheddar cheese, and shredded mozzarella.

 This is the ideal dish when you need a fix-it-and-forget-it dinner idea or when you are cooking multiple things in the kitchen at once.
 It is a vegetarian-friendly meal.

-Serve this as a main dish or alongside another classic family dinner recipe like meatloaf with Ritz crackers.
+This can be served as a main dish, or it is a great side dish alongside another classic family dinner recipe like meatloaf with Ritz crackers.

 This is a variation of The Country Cook's Homemade Macaroni and Cheese.
 Be sure to check out the original recipe.

 This recipe calls for three kinds of cheese: Velveeta, cheddar, and mozzarella.

 - garlic powder

 - elbow macaroni

 - Velveeta cheese, thinly sliced

 Preheat the oven to 350°F degrees and spray a 9x13 baking dish with nonstick cooking spray.
 The casserole dish size is important to ensure the noodles are submerged in the liquid.